Nouran-245/Capstone-Project/README.md

 - As a user, I can view all available quizzes created by others.
 - As a user, I can take a quiz and see my score at the end.
 - As a quiz creator, I can see all participants and their scores for my quizzes.
-- As a user, I can view my quiz history (quizzes I took and scores).
 - As an admin, I can manage users and quizzes.

 ---